BerkeleyLibrary/tind/README.md

 ### Source of TIND fields

-1. Field mapped from an Alma record (automatically)
+1. Mapped from an Alma record (automatically)

-2. Field derived from collection information, mms_id, and date (automatically)
+2. Derived from collection information, mms_id, and date (automatically)

     - 336$a
     - 852$c